Skip to main content

 • English Language requirements (Band 4).

-Students looking to enter the Graduate Certificate of Counselling are required to submit documentation covering points one and four.
-Points two and three are covered during the graduate certificate component of the course.
+Students seeking the Graduate Certificate of Counselling must submit documentation covering points one and four.
+Points two and three are covered during the Graduate Certificate component of the course.

 Outcomes